smartcontractkit/documentation/docs/Using Any API/single-word-response.md

 }
 ```

-To consume an API with multiple responses, your contract should inherit from [ChainlinkClient](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/ChainlinkClient.sol).
+To consume an API with multiple responses, your contract must import [ChainlinkClient](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/ChainlinkClient.sol).
 This contract exposes a struct called `Chainlink.Request`, which your contract should use to build the API request.
 The request should include the following parameters:

 - Link token address
 - Oracle address